Mediotype/CodeStandard/README.md

 `@todo` Fill in setup steps

+To add Mediotype sniffs to PHPStorm code sniffer integration, first make sure you have CodeStandard repository cloned locally and that composer dependencies are installed.

+Then, in PHPStorm, navigate to:

+* Preferences > Languages & Frameworks > PHP > Quality Tools

+Open Code Sniffer tab, click "..." icon,  click file system icon near _PHP Code Sniffer path_ field and then select path to phpcs binary from CodingStandard project.
+At the end it could look similar to following one:

+    /Volumes/Sites/CodeStandard/vendor/bin/phpcs

+When it's done, you can use _Validate_ button to check if everything is configured correctly.

+Close all configuration windows.

+Custom ruleset should now be used by both background and manual inspection.

 # PHPStorm Code Style Scheme

 In addition to code sniffs, a PHP code style scheme is provided with this standard: